Damans227/Containerlive/README.md

  ## User Stories

+ - A user can pull images from Dockerhub.io to their local repo.
+ - A user Create a new container off of an image available in their local repo.
+ - A user can Create, Run and Stop new containers.
- - A user can find the current price of any given stock.
+ - A user can explore the available images.
- - A user can view Weekly/ Monthly historical data of a stock.
+ - A user can list the current status of the containers running on Docker Host.

  ## Features

  - Easy to understand code which is built following MVC design pattern.
  - Simple and straightforward User Interface.
  - Can be hosted as a micro-service in a container.
 Making it easier to deploy the app over cloud.

  ## Future features

  - Code refactoring (Minimizing the workload in controllers).
- - Implement auto refresh.
+ - Implement auto refresh of Image and Container list.
- - Implement user profiles and portfolio management.
+ - Implement user profiles and enhance security.
- - Make it small screen compatible.
+ - Implement additional modules pertaining to different use cases available in Docker.
+ - Deploy a separate module for Kubernetes cluster management.

  ## Dependencies

- - Yahoo Finance Java API
+ - Docker-Java API
  - Bootstrap 4
  - JSTL
  - Enterprise Java